xHardc0re/i3wm-config/README.md

 ### Dependencies

-Install nerd fonts as well as the following packages to ensure all features work as expected:
+Install NerdFonts as well as the following packages to ensure all features work as expected:

 ```bash
 sudo apt update